cotse900/WEB3-JSON-practice/readme.md

 2. Purely for demonstration and storage purposes.
 Do not copy anything or you would do so at your own risk.
 3. Here, I have a reorganized Assignment 5 given by the lecturer, and I also used it for Assignment 6, so it feels a little different after Assignment 4.
 4. I get that people would want to test heroku apps.
 Feel free to, but note that at the time of writing, Assignment 6 does not show department ID properly.
+5. To state the obvious, there were way too many git logs and node_modules files and I exclude all of them.
+The package.json files tell you which packages each solution takes.